Bhutan Travel Information

 Indians, Bangladeshis and Maldivians have the exemption to travel to Bhutan with just a permit, which can be availed from the immigration department at the port of entry, while all other nationals visiting Bhutan need visas.

 All that is required is for you to send the photo page of your passport to your tour operator who will then apply for your visa.
 Please don’t forget to bring the same passport of which you sent the photo page.
 The visa will be processed in the Tourism Council of Bhutan (TCB) once the full payment of your holiday (including a USD $40 visa fee) has been transferred and received in the TCB bank account.
 Once the payment has been made through, the visa clearance will be processed within 72 working hours.
 It may seem complicated on the face of it but it actually works out very nice and smooth.
 A visa clearance letter is then issued but the actual visa is stamped on your passport when you land in Bhutan.
-So you actually need to bring in the “visa clearance letter” which will be emailed to you by the Tour Operator when you travel to Bhutan.
+So you actually need to bring in the “visa clearance letter” which will be emailed to you by the Tour Operator when you Trip to Bhutan.

 Minimum Daily Package